-In recent decades, pain management experts have recognized the important relationship between pain and psychological health.^{40,240,241} Psychological factors can play an important role in an individual's experience and response to pain^{242,243} and can affect treatment adherence, pain chronicity, and disability status.^{240,244} Undiagnosed and untreated psychological concerns in individuals with pain are associated with increased health care utilization and readmissions, decreased treatment adherence, and increased disability.^{245-247} Patients with chronic pain are at increased risk for psychological distress, maladaptive coping, and physical inactivity related to fear of reinjury.40 Individuals with chronic pain are also more likely to have disabilities than patients with other chronic health conditions, such as stroke, kidney failure, cancer, diabetes, and heart disease.248 High-impact chronic pain is especially disruptive to multiple aspects of patients' life, including their relationships, work, physical activity, sleep, self-care, and self-esteem.
+In recent decades, pain management experts have recognized the important relationship between pain and psychological health.^{40,242,243} Psychological factors can play an important role in an individual's experience and response to pain^{244,245} and can affect treatment adherence, pain chronicity, and disability status.^{242,246} Undiagnosed and untreated psychological concerns in individuals with pain are associated with increased health care utilization and readmissions, decreased treatment adherence, and increased disability.^{247-249} Patients with chronic pain are at increased risk for psychological distress, maladaptive coping, and physical inactivity related to fear of reinjury.40 Individuals with chronic pain are also more likely to have disabilities than patients with other chronic health conditions, such as stroke, kidney failure, cancer, diabetes, or heart disease.250 High-impact chronic pain is especially disruptive to multiple aspects of patients' life, including their relationships, work, physical activity, sleep, self-care, and self-esteem.
 Psychological interventions, following proper evaluation and diagnosis, can play a central role in reducing disability in these patients.
-Furthermore, preliminary evidence indicates that psychological interventions administered prior to surgery have been shown to reduce postsurgical pain and opioid use.^{74,249}
+Furthermore, preliminary evidence indicates that psychological interventions administered prior to surgery have been shown to reduce postsurgical pain and opioid use.^{74,251}

 Behavioral health approaches as part of pain management should be considered a key component of the biopsychosocial model and multidisciplinary pain management.
-These approaches aim to improve the overall pain experience and restore function by addressing the cognitive, emotional, behavioral, and social factors that contribute to pain-related stress and impairment.^{240,244,250} They target a variety of domains, including physical functioning, pain medication use, mood, cognitive patterns, and QOL.240
+These approaches aim to improve the overall pain experience and restore function by addressing the cognitive, emotional, behavioral, and social factors that contribute to pain-related stress and impairment.^{242,246,252} They target a variety of domains, including physical functioning, pain medication use, mood, cognitive patterns, and QOL.242

 The following paragraphs briefly describe behavioral health approaches.
-This list is not inclusive or exhaustive, but instead provides examples of common behavioral health approaches.
+This list is not inclusive or exhaustive but instead provides examples of common behavioral health approaches.

 Behavioral therapy (BT) for pain focuses largely on applying the principles of operant conditioning to identify and reduce maladaptive pain behaviors (e.g., fear avoidance) and increase adaptive or "well" behaviors.
 This improvement is achieved by minimizing reinforcement of maladaptive behaviors, providing reinforcement of well behaviors, and reducing avoidance behaviors through gradual exposure to the fear-provoking stimuli (e.g., exercise).
-The overall goal of BT in the treatment of pain is to increase function.^{251,252} BT has demonstrated effectiveness for reducing pain behaviors and distress and for improving overall function, and it can be more cost-effective than active physical treatment.^{252,253}
+The overall goal of BT in the treatment of pain is to increase function.^{253,254} BT has demonstrated effectiveness for reducing pain behaviors and distress and for improving overall function, and it can be more cost-effective than active physical treatment.^{254,255}

 Cognitive behavioral therapy (CBT) aims to reduce maladaptive behavior and improve overall functioning.
-However, in addition to focusing on altering behavioral responses to pain, CBT focuses on shifting cognitions and improving pain coping skills.254 CBT includes psychoeducation about the relationship between psychological factors (e.g., thoughts, feelings) and pain; cognitive restructuring of maladaptive thought patterns; and training in a variety of pain coping strategies, including activity pacing and pleasant activity scheduling.240 CBT is effective for a variety of pain problems255 and can help improve self-efficacy, pain catastrophizing, and overall functioning.^{256,257} The AHRQ found that CBT can lead to long-term improvements in patients with low-back pain and fibromyalgia.258
+However, in addition to focusing on altering behavioral responses to pain, CBT focuses on shifting cognitions and improving pain coping skills.256 CBT includes psychoeducation about the relationship between psychological factors (e.g., thoughts, feelings) and pain; cognitive restructuring of maladaptive thought patterns; and training in a variety of pain coping strategies, including activity pacing and pleasant activity scheduling.242 CBT is effective for a variety of pain problems257 and can help improve self-efficacy, pain catastrophizing, and overall functioning.^{258,259} The Agency for Healthcare Research and Quality (AHRQ) found that CBT can lead to long-term improvements in patients with low-back pain and fibromyalgia.260

 Acceptance and commitment therapy (ACT) is a form of CBT that emphasizes observing and accepting thoughts and feelings, living in the present moment, and behaving in a manner that serves an individual's chosen values.
-Unlike traditional CBT approaches, ACT focuses on creating psychological flexibility through acceptance of psychological and physical experiences rather than by challenging them.^{259,260}
+Unlike traditional CBT approaches, ACT focuses on creating psychological flexibility through acceptance of psychological and physical experiences rather than by challenging them.^{261,262}